-The Programme supports integrated territorial development and cooperation for a more innovative, better accessible and sustainable Baltic Sea region.
+The Interreg Baltic Sea Region Programme 2014-2020 supports integrated territorial development and cooperation for a more innovative, better accessible and sustainable Baltic Sea region.
 Partners from countries around the Baltic Sea work together in transnational projects on common key challenges and opportunities.

 What is funded?

 Projects have to involve at least three partners from three different countries from the Programme area.
 Total project budgets typically range between EUR 1.5 and 4.5 million for seven or more partners working together for two to three years.

 The Programme offers funding for four thematic priorities: